 is based on three stages of learning (Grammar, Logic and Rhetoric) that follow a child's natural ability to learn as he or she grows and develops.

-The School of Grammar (grades K4-6) - Because young children have a natural ability to memorize large pieces of information, memorization is a key component of the learning process during the Grammar Stage.
+The Grammar School (K4-5th grade) - Because young children have a natural ability to memorize large pieces of information, memorization is a key component of the learning process during the Grammar Stage.

-The School of Logic (grades 7-8) - Children at this age tend to ask "why?" and argue.
+The Logic School (6th -8th grades) - Children at this age tend to ask "why?" and argue.
 During the Logic Stage, the student is taught to build upon the memorized facts and develop logical arguments.

-The School of Rhetoric (grades 9-12) - After facts are memorized and logical arguments are developed, the final stage of learning is the Rhetoric Stage.
+The Rhetoric School (9th-12th grades) - After facts are memorized and logical arguments are developed, the final stage of learning is the Rhetoric Stage.
 During this stage, the student is taught to articulate a worldview with wisdom and excellence.

 K4 is either a 3-day program (Monday, Wednesday, and Friday 8:30 - Noon) or a 2-day program (Tuesday and Thursday 8:30 AM - Noon.)

 K5 is a half-day program Monday - Friday 8:30 AM - Noon.